teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

 - The AI's expertise and role
 - Your target audience (e.g., educators, students)
 - A step-by-step workflow of what the app should do
-- Clear conversation rules and output structure
-> Plan for 3-5 iterations of testing and refinement
+- Guidelines and guardrails for the AI to follow

 ![Screenshot showing the Create App interface in Playlab](../playlab/screenshots/ss_create_app.png)